FinalCatalyst/Nuclear-Sunset/docs/main/faq.md

   - Re-run the Nuclear Sunset Wabbajack installer, it will fix repair any incorrect filepaths.
   - Ensure the game is not being launched from the launcher.

-- **Leaning - Is there a way to toggle leaning?**
-  - Yes.
-Activate the `Keybinds - F Activates, Q & E Lean` mod in the `Optional - Settings` separator.

 - **Loading & Saving - In Skyrim I am told I can't quicksave or quickload.
 Is this also true in Nuclear Sunset?**
   - No. Quicksaves, autosaves, and full saves are also functionally similar, and none of these negatively impact the game.
 Similarly, reloading will not negatively impact your game.